At a recent seminar I asked parents to reflect on the attributes that their kids had in common as this would help reveal their parenting focus.

 Skills # 3: Use your words

 Boys are wired more for physical reaction rather than verbal reaction when they in a conflict or stress situation.
 The socialisation of boys means that over time they learn to ask for what they want; tell someone that they are not happy with the way they are being treated; and even talk a problem through (which is a high level, low power skill).
-Bronwyn, a member of the Parenting Ideas team, recalls how her mum would often repeat the phrase, “Use your words” when children fought with each other.
+A member of the Parenting Ideas team recalls how her mum would often repeat the phrase, “Use your words” when children fought with each other.
 It’s a great line to use!
 Boys need to be reminded/taught/coached/modelled to talk rather than react when they have a problem with someone else or are in a conflict situation.

 Skill #4: Leave something on the table

 Smart business negotiators don’t try to bleed an adversary dry.
 They know that if they are to do business again the person on the other side of the table needs to feel like they have won too.
 That means they compromise on price; give more service and give way some times.
 Similarly, many boys need to learn that there are times when they give way to a brother; let a sibling win a game; and that they should always leave some food on the table for a sibling rather than eat it all themselves.
 That’s how give and take in relationships should work.